-Insert the O-ring(s) from the body side of the shock (figure 4) and put them in position.
+Insert or remove O-ring(s) from the body side of the shock and put them in position (figure 4).

-Make sure that the O-ring(s) do not block the hole in the shock (figure 5).
+Make sure that O-ring(s) do not block the hole in the shock.

-Make sure you have aligned the air can (a) sticker with the rebound knob.
+Make sure you have aligned the air can (a) sticker with the rebound knob (figure 5).

-Replace the air can by screwing back by hand until the stickers align to ensure the proper torque (image 6).
+Replace the air can by screwing back by hand until the stickers align to ensure the proper torque (figure 6).
+If the stickers do not align when the air can is hand tight, re-inflate and equalize the shock air chambers (chapter 3.2) then finish tightening the air can.

-Mount the shock on your bike re-inflate it shock and equalize the shock air chambers (chapter 3.2)
+Mount the shock on your bike re-inflate it shock and equalize the shock air chambers (chapter 3.2).